 Hearing a mental health diagnosis from a professional about your husband is sad news, but it can also really seem like the doorway to the promised land where your relationship improves.

 It sure did for me.
-Of course I was crushed to learn that my husband had a mental illness, but I also felt hopeful about his treatment.
+Of course I was crushed to learn that my husband had a mental disorder, but I also felt hopeful about his treatment.

 I’m not the only one.